Police: Fayetteville Couple Starved, Handcuffed Child As Punishment

 They also found an injury to his wrist consistent with wearing handcuffs, as well as several healing injuries on his back and spine.

-Police received a recording from the boy’s sister — allegedly from inside the home — of Miranda threatening the boy after he stole candy from the kitchen while Tovias was present, according to the affidavit.
+Police received a recording from the boy's sister -- allegedly from inside the home -- of Miranda threatening her son after he stole candy from the kitchen while Tovias was present, according to the affidavit.

-On the recording, Miranda threatened to cut the child, leave him outside the cold and have him arrested for stealing.
-Miranda said she would hold a knife to the victim and say “thieves get their fingers cut off,” according to the affidavit.
+On the recording, Miranda threatened to cut the her son, leave him outside the cold and have him arrested for stealing.
+Miranda said she would hold a knife her son and say "thieves get their fingers cut off," according to the affidavit.

-The same sister also told police that the boy is often made to sit and read by himself during dinner.
-She also said Miranda has told her she hates the boy and wants him out of the house, according to the affidavit.
+The same sister also told police that her brother is often made to sit and read by himself during dinner.
+She said Miranda has told her she hates her son and wants him out of the house, according to the affidavit.

 Police put the boy's school under surveillance and arrested Miranda and Tovias when they arrived to pick up their kids on Friday (Jan.
 26), according to the affidavit.